Md-Khid/ANN_Classification_Prediction/README.md

 5.	loan_intent_EDUCATION: This feature ranking fifth in importance indicates that the intent behind the loan, particularly when it’s for educational purposes, significantly influences the model’s predictions.
 This may be attributed to factors such as the high cost of education which could increase the likelihood of the event the model is predicting.

-### Discussion & Concluding Remarks
+### Concluding Remarks
 Artificial Neural Networks (ANNs) offer a promising avenue for transforming credit risk assessment within the banking sector.
 However, it's crucial to recognise the vital role of human insight when analysing data.
 Even with advanced algorithms like ANNs, certain aspects of risk analysis rely on human judgment and intuition.
-Take for example, the essential task of outlier detection during data preprocessing.
+Take for instance, the essential task of handling missing values and detecting outliers during data preprocessing.
 This critical step requires careful consideration and input from banking experts.
-Mishandling outliers could distort results and potentially obscure valuable insights.
+Mishandling of missing values and outliers could distort results and potentially obscure valuable insights.

 Additionally, improving the model's effectiveness involves integrating economic indicators into the datasets.
 This task demands a deep comprehension of financial markets, a knowledge that seasoned experts possess.
 While ANNs excel at processing large volumes of data, they often lack the contextual understanding needed to interpret variables accurately within the dynamic landscape of economic indicators.
 Therefore, the input and insights of human analysts are crucial in ensuring the meaningful interpretation and prediction of the model.